 - Teach the lowercase letters first.
 Make a dotted line version of the lowercase letters and have them trace them to practice.

-- Once you think they are ready for the next level, have them write the lowercase letters on a different paper sheet.
+- Once you think they are ready for the next level, write the lowercase letters on a different paper sheet.
 This time, they have no pattern to trace.

-Praise your child for every stage he/she has completed.
+Praise your child for every stage they have completed.
 Giving them positive reinforcement always aids in learning.
 Aside from verbal praise, you can also give them treats like candies.

 Writing is an essential skill every child needs to learn.
 With proper guidance and patience, your child will discover a whole new communication method.
 Learning how to write should be a fun activity.
 Make sure that you do not push your child too hard.
 Often, 10 minutes of writing practice is enough for a child before it needs a break.